Kamlesh-Thakur/public-money-recruitment-be-test/README.md

-## How we'd like to recieve the soluion?
+## How we'd like to recieve the solution?

 1. Clone this repository and upload it as a new public repository in your github account
 2. Create a new branch in your repository